serve some html to the browser

 Err(e) => println!("> couldn't get client: {e:?}"),

-Reading the stream is easier passing it to a buffer to be able to read it line by line right now we only care about the first line of the response because it has the method, route it's requesting & the protocol.
-I will use that later to decide what to do with the request.
+});reading the stream is easier when passing it to a buffer. right now we only care about the first line of the response because it has the method, route, and protocol. that's enough to decide what to do with the request.

 fn handle_connection(stream: &TcpStream) -> std::io::Result<()> {